mauricioromagnollo/github-explorer/README.md

 - See the number of stars, forks and opened issues in the selected repository;
 - Click on the issue card to be redirected to it within the official repository.

+### v1.1

+- See the labels of each issue;
+- See the project published at: https://x0n4d0.github.io/github-explorer/#/.

 #
 ## **📰 LICENSE**